spencerkclark/faceted/README.md

-Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support for adding colorbars to a dimensionally-constrained figure (it does not use `AxesGrid` internally).
+Another project with a similar motivation is [panel-plots]( https://github.com/ajdawson/panel-plots); however it does not have support for adding colorbars to a dimensionally-constrained figure.
 One part of the implementation there that inspired part of what is done here is the ability to add user-settable padding to the edges of the figure (to add space for axes ticks, ticklabels, and labels).
 This eliminates the need for using `bbox_inches='tight'` when saving the figure, and enables the user to make sure that their figures are *exactly* the dimensions they need for their use.

 Examples
 --------